 Trends and Latest Developments

 One notable trend is the use of chromatic abstraction, where artists focus solely on exploring the properties of color, without any representational subject matter.
-These works often feature large fields of color that are intended to evoke emotional or spiritual responses in the viewer.
+That said, these works often feature large fields of color that are intended to evoke emotional or spiritual responses in the viewer.
 Artists like Mark Rothko and Barnett Newman are prominent figures in this movement.
 Their large-scale canvases, filled with luminous fields of color, invite viewers to immerse themselves in a meditative experience.

 Another trend is the use of color in installations and immersive environments.
 Artists are creating spaces where color is the primary focus, enveloping viewers in a sensory experience.
 These installations often involve the use of light, sound, and other sensory elements to enhance the impact of the color.